 This category $\Schur$ binds all the finite-dimensional representations of all the symmetric groups $S_n$ into a single entity, revealing more structure than can be seen working with these groups one at a time.
 In particular, $\Schur$ has a monoidal structure called the `plethysm' tensor product, with respect to which $\Schur$ acts on the category $\Rep(G)$ of representations of \emph{any} group $G$.
 Each object of $\Schur$ acts as an endofunctor of $\Rep(G)$ called a `Schur functor'.
 Thus, $\Schur$ plays a fundamental role in representation theory, which we aim to clarify.

 We also apply our results on $\Schur$ to study the ring of symmetric functions, denoted $\Lambda$.
 This ring shows up in many guises throughout mathematics.
-For example: \begin{itemize} \item It is the Grothendieck group of the category $\Schur$. \item It is the subring of $\Z[[x_1, x_2, \dots]]$ consisting of power series of bounded degree that are invariant under all permutations of the variables. \item It is the cohomology ring $H^*(BU)$, where $BU$ is the classifying space of the infinite-dimensional unitary group. \end{itemize} As a mere ring, $\Lambda$ is not very exciting: it is isomorphic to a polynomial ring in countably many generators.
-But $\Lambda$ is richly endowed with a plethora of further structure \cite{MacDonald, Egge}.
+For example: \begin{itemize} \item It is the subring of $\Z[[x_1, x_2, \dots]]$ consisting of power series of bounded degree that are invariant under all permutations of the variables: these are called `symmetric functions'. \item It is the Grothendieck group of the category $\Schur$. \item It is the cohomology ring $H^*(BU)$, where $BU$ is the classifying space of the infinite-dimensional unitary group. \end{itemize} As a mere ring, $\Lambda$ is not very exciting: it is isomorphic to a polynomial ring in countably many generators.
+But $\Lambda$ is richly endowed with a plethora of further structure \cite{Macdonald, Egge}.
 Hazewinkel \cite{Hazewinkel} writes: \begin{quote} It seems unlikely that there is any object in mathematics richer and/or more beautiful than this one [....] \end{quote}

 Following ideas of Tall and Wraith \cite{TallWraith}, Borger and Wieland \cite{Plethystic} defined a concept of `plethory' (which we call `ring-plethory') that encapsulates much of this rich structure on $\Lambda$.
 Here we derive the ring-plethory structure on $\Lambda$ from a `2-plethory' structure on $\Schur$, of which $\Lambda$ is the Grothendieck group.
 More than merely proving that $\Lambda$ is a ring-plethory, this shows that much of its rich structure exists \emph{at a higher level} in the category of Schur functors.